 Bring out your glue guns and have some fun.
 This summer craft camp lets kids make their own camp t-shirts, paint pictures, bead necklaces, design clay pots, braid key chains, build bird houses, or make dream catchers.

-Write skits to perform, hold a puppet show, host a talent show, or develop film making skills.
+Write skits to perform, hold a puppet show, host a talent show, or develop film making skills in a DIY Drama Camp.

 Visit a nature preserve, make leaf collection books, learn about animal tracks, become a bird watcher, learn to read a compass and map and go for nature hikes.